Webcast in German language – feel free to contact any member of our team for explanations in English.

 Dr. Michael Fischer

-Thomas Northoff joined in Deloitte 1994, and is, as a Partner for Deloitte Tax & Legal.
+Thomas Northoff joined Deloitte in 1994, and is a Partner for Deloitte Tax & Legal.
 He focusses on implementing innovative (legal-) technologies and handling of mass claims.
-Thomas advises public and private sector clients on funding strategies and optimization of grants & incentives, strategy and organizational development, transactions, financing structures and tax law.
+Thomas advises public and private sector clients on strategy and organizational development, transactions, financing structures and tax law.
 Thomas also serves as managing partner of ClassReaction Rechtsanwaltsgesellschaft mbH and as chairman of the board of the Deloitte Foundation Besides his native German, Thomas speaks fluent English and has a solid command of French.

 Dr. Till Contzen